intel/libvpl/README.md

 cloud gaming, and virtual desktop infrastructure use cases by providing access to hardware accelerated video decode, encode, and frame processing capabilities on Intel® GPUs.

-See the [oneVPL Specification](https://spec.oneapi.io/versions/latest/elements/oneVPL/source/index.html) for additional information.
-This is part of the [oneAPI specification](https://www.oneapi.io/spec/).
+See the [oneVPL Specification](https://intel.github.io/libvpl) for additional information.

 This repository contains the following components: